OpenAI disbands its robotics research team

 Microsoft recently announced that GPT-3 will be integrated “deeply” with Power Apps, its low-code app development platform — specifically for formula generation.
 The AI-powered features will allow a user building an ecommerce app, for example, to describe a programming goal using conversational language like “find products where the name starts with ‘kids.'”

-As for projects like DALL-E and Jukebox, an AI system that can generate music in any style from scratch, complete with vocals, they also have obvious — and immediate — business applications.
+As for projects like DALL-E and Jukebox — an AI system that can generate music in any style from scratch, complete with vocals — they also have obvious and immediate business applications.
 OpenAI predicts that DALL-E could someday augment or even replace 3D rendering engines.
 For example, architects could use the tool to visualize buildings, while graphic artists could apply it to software and video game design.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: